 - The Non-Domestic Rates (Coronavirus Reliefs) (Scotland) Regulations 2020 grant 100% non-domestic rates relief to retail, hospitality and leisure business, including letting agents who are registered letting agents (within the meaning of Part 4 of the Housing (Scotland) Act 2014), or who had applied to the Letting Agent Register by 21 March 2020.

 Support for business - announcements:

 - UK finance has published information for businesses in recognition that the cash flow of small and medium sized businesses may be disrupted by the impact of the coronavirus (COVID-19) to help you prepare and understand the options available.

 Immediate action should include circulating Government Guidance to staff.
 NHS Scotland have developed a communication toolkit containing a poster, video and social media posts for organisations to print and share.
 Download the coronavirus (COVID-19) communication toolkit.

 Consider how you might be able to support staff with their health and well-being, particularly in a period where a prolonged shutdown of the office may be necessary.

-Q: What should we do to make sure that the public areas of our offices and other premises are as safe as they can be?
+How to make sure that the public areas of offices and other premises are as safe as they can be